Environment Variable Configuration

 RERANKER_BASE_URL | str | http://reranker:7997 | Base URL of the reranker service |

-RERANKER_API_KEY | str | EMPTY | API key for the reranker service.
-Required when using the openai provider |
+RERANKER_API_KEY | str | EMPTY | API key for the reranker service, sent as a Bearer token when set.
+Whether a key is required depends on your endpoint |

 RERANKER_SEMAPHORE | int | 5 | Maximum number of concurrent reranking requests.
 Adjust based on your server capacity |